 A professional coffee grinder for the home barista, where both espresso enthusiasts and filter fans get their money's worth - Often tried, never matched.

 The Niche Zero does not come from one of the big players with decades of coffee tradition, but from Hampshire in Great Britain.

 Developed not by a large Italian team with espresso in their blood, but by inventor and coffee fan Martin Nicholson.

-After four years of tinkering and 30 prototypes, the engineer started a crowdfunding campaign on the Indiegogo platform in September 2017 with the aim of collecting 50,000 pounds for the realization and production of his idea.
+After four years of tinkering and 30 prototypes, the engineer started a crowdfunding campaign on the Indiegogo platform in September 2017 to collect 50,000 pounds to realise and produce his idea.

-Before I get in deep with this review, I should mention that this is NOT an easy grinder to find in your local shop, and if you are looking for something that you can order, I honestly recommend the Sage Smart grinder (Or Breville as the company is known in the USA).
-It`s a great grinder, that you will not have any issues with, and I personally use it daily!
+Before I get in deep with this review, I should mention that this is NOT an easy grinder to find in your local shop.
+If you are looking for something that you can order, I honestly recommend the Sage Smart grinder (Or Breville as the company is known in the USA).
+It`s a great grinder that you will not have any issues with, and I personally use it daily!
 YOu can find tons of reviews on Amazon HERE.